calyau/maxima/README-lisps.md

 ECL bytecode compiler is (currently) not possible.
 So do **not** use the option `--with-cmp=no` when building ECL.

-Maxima compiled using a typical linux install using ecl 16.1.2 typically only depends on:

- * libc

 Armed Bear Common Lisp (ABCL) <https://www.abcl.org>
 ----------------------------------------------------